 R&D Tax Credits expert Dr Chris Brown shares his top tips for avoiding an expensive and time-consuming HMRC enquiry.

 HMRC doesn’t release figures on the number of investigations it is conducting.
-But the recent RDCC committee meeting – a twice-yearly exchange between HMRC and a selection of reputable R&D Tax Credit consultants – confirmed our suspicions.
+But the recent RDCC committee meeting – a twice-yearly exchange between HMRC and R&D Tax Credit consultants – confirmed our suspicions.

 We are indeed witnessing an unprecedented increase in compliance checks.